 Recovering from narcissistic abuse is exhausting; it drains you physically, mentally, and emotionally.

-Don’t forget to read my post about how RTT Rapid Transformational Therapy changed everything for me.
+You can read my post about RTT Therapy and how it helped me and thousands of others dealing with these emotional issues.
 I wish I would’ve found this a long time ago instead of going through it all the hard way.

 It’s tough trying to recover from this and straighten it out on your own.
 That’s the hard way.